RichRich2112/Dynamic-Color-Wave-Lighting/README.md

 # Dynamic Color Wave Lighting for Hubitat

 An advanced ambient lighting application for the Hubitat Elevation platform.
 This app creates immersive, shifting environments by dynamically cycling coordinated color profiles across your selected smart bulbs with smooth wave transitions.

-It features robust event suppression to filter out self-generated Z-Wave/Zigbee commands, an optional state capture/restore machine, and physical button controllers to easily trigger or cancel the effects.
+It is designed to work seamlessly with **Z-Wave, Zigbee, and Matter RGBW bulbs**.
+It features robust event suppression to filter out self-generated commands across all protocols, an optional state capture/restore machine, and physical button controllers to easily trigger or cancel the effects.

 ## Features

 * **10 Curated Color Profiles:** Instantly shift the mood with everything from natural atmospheric cycles to vibrant reactive palettes.
 * **Intelligent State Recovery:** Captures the exact state of your bulbs before an effect starts (including Power, Hue, Saturation, Level, and Color Temperature) and gracefully restores them when stopped.
+* **Multi-Protocol Event Suppression:** Filters out self-generated Z-Wave, Zigbee, and Matter status updates to keep the hub running smoothly during rapid transitions.
-*   **External Override Protection:** Automatically stops the animation loop if a user manually turns off a bulb, adjustments the physical switch, or changes the color configuration via a dashboard or physical controller.
+* **External Override Protection:** Automatically stops the animation loop if a user manually turns off a bulb, adjusts the physical switch, or changes the color configuration via a dashboard or physical controller.
 * **Granular Timing Control:** Configure the individual bulb transition intervals and overall cycle pause durations to fine-tune the speed of the wave.
 * **Dual Activation Methods:** Run the loop via an integrated master virtual/physical switch or map it directly to push/hold/double-tap events on a button controller.

 ---